parttimenerd/asgct2-demo/README.md

 They each implement their own extension of vframeStream but with comparable features and check for problematic frames.

-My proposal is therefore to replace the stack walking code with a unified API that includes all error checking and vframeStream extensions in a single place.
+My proposal is, therefore, to replace the stack walking code with a unified API that includes all error checking and vframeStream extensions in a single place.
 The prosposed new class is called StackWalker and could be part of `jfr/recorder/stacktrace` [1].
 This class also supports getting information on C frames so it can be potentially used for walking stacks in VMError (used to create hs_err files), further reducing the amount of different stack walking code.